Leadership and Creating Space for Creativity

 They all looked down at their papers as if the answer was written there for them.
 I bit my tongue and took a deep breath.
 I coached myself, “Wait.
 Give them time.
 They have something to say.
 Give them space.”
 It was hard.
 Every second seemed like an hour.
 I tried to use the clock to better measure time.
 “Wait until the second-hand hits 12.”, I continued to manage myself.

 Finally, someone spoke up.
-It was a question, “So…. what are you wanting us to answer?”, the participate nervously prodded.
+It was a question, “So…. what are you wanting us to answer?”, the participant nervously prodded.
 Oh my goodness, I could explode.
 Where was I failing as a leader?
 How was I unclear?
 What was not communicated?

 I had just spent the last 10 minutes working intentionally to keep the message short and sweet.
 I presented the problem and asked for solutions.
-What was so complex.
+What was so complex?
 I mustered up the patience to answer calmly, “Well, XYZ is the problem and we are looking for ideas, suggestions, and solutions anyone might have.”

 Another round of painful silence.
 The team looked at each other with their heads down, making eye contact from the side of their eyes.
 The tension was thick.
-You could hear the quiet whirl of the air conditioner and the ticking of the old fashioned clock on the wall.
+You could hear the quiet whirl of the air conditioner and the ticking of the old-fashioned clock on the wall.

 I personally could think of three different ways we could tackle this, but I wanted the team to talk!
 I wanted it to be their idea and for them to be part of the solution.
 They were always critical and dramatic about how their ideas were not heard.
 Have an idea!
 Please!
 It was mind-boggling as a leader… why didn’t they talk?